naoshibaikyu/cyborgresistance/halloween.md

 %Molly quickly picks up one of the bouncy explosives

-UlalaMolly: Now.... eat THIS!
+UlalaMolly Annoyed: Now.... eat THIS!

 %Molly throws the explosive right into the mouth of the smallest pumpkin. it quickly explodes, causing Van Pookin to break apart and fall down with a huge crash

-UlalaMolly: Ha!
+UlalaMolly Happy: Ha!
 That Van Pookin really was a dim bulb, right Dimey?

 %...

-UlalaMolly Annoyed: ...
+UlalaMolly Shocked: ...
 Uhhhh, Dimey?
 Helloooooooooo?

 %There is no response.
 Molly is completely alone.